 The urban forest ~ “The Afforestation Area formerly known as George Genereux Park” ~ in Saskatoon is located west of Saskatchewan Highway 7.
 When driving over the CN overpass look down to the west and see the mature growth forest of this urban regional park.
 This property was bought by the City of Saskatoon in 1960 and afforested in 1972.
+1972, A. L. Ligtemoet, Assistant Parks Superintendent sets before city council that these first 660 acres of afforestation areas be kept in perpetuity and this is approved.
 It received its name “George Genereux Park” in 1978-1979.
 The name George Genereux Park was taken for a pocket park in another area of Saskatoon, leaving this urban regional park without a name.
 The Afforestation Area formerly named George Genereux Park is located diagonally across Saskatchewan Highway 7 from the Richard St. Barbe Baker Afforestation Area.
 The Afforestation Area formerly named George Genereux Park was annexed into the City of Saskatoon boundaries fully in 2015.
 See the above map for the location of Saskatoon’s Urban Regional Park – “The Afforestation Area formerly named George Genereux Park”.

 “George Genereux” Urban Regional Park directions: